jenkinsci/dependency-track-plugin/README.md

 Asynchronous publishing simply uploads the SBOM to Dependency-Track and the job continues.
 Synchronous publishing waits for Dependency-Track to process the SBOM after being uploaded.
 Synchronous publishing has the benefit of displaying interactive job trends and per build findings.

+> [!IMPORTANT]
+> **Content-Security-Policy protection in Jenkins 2.539+**
+> Starting with version 2.539, [Jenkins sets a Content Security Policy (CSP) header](https://www.jenkins.io/doc/book/security/csp/) that prevents the display of findings and policy violations.
+Administrators can [configure Jenkins](https://www.jenkins.io/doc/book/security/configuring-content-security-policy/) to override the default policy by adding "unsafe-eval" to the "script-src" directive, which restores the display functionality.
+Other features of the plugin are not affected by CSP.

 ![job trend](docs/images/jenkins-job-trend.png)

 ![build summary](docs/images/jenkins-build-summary.png)